ymjaber/domain-base/docs/getting-started.md

 ## Tips, pitfalls, and conventions

-| Note: The anayzer will give warnings or errors with code fixes for most of the below pitfalls to guide you and prevent you from falling into mistakes
+| Note: The anayzer will give warnings or errors with code fixes for some of the below pitfalls to guide you and prevent you from falling into mistakes

 - Make generator-backed classes `partial`.
 - For rich value objects, apply exactly one equality attribute per member.